 We felt that no other awards covered the full range of work by teams and individuals across the country in fields such as health, education, social services and charities.
 With limited space in The Herald’s Society section, we saw the need for another forum to recognise the vital contribution these groups make to the wellbeing of Scotland as a whole.

-The importance of recognising achievements in the public and voluntary sector has seemed to grow in every successive year and last year’s event was no exception.
+The importance of recognising achievements in the public and voluntary sector has seemed to grow in every successive year and this year’s event was no exception.

-For more information on how to enter or attend the event please contact Lyndsay Wilson on 0141 302 7407 or by emailing Lyndsay.email@example.com
+For information on how to enter or attend the event in 2018 please contact Kerry Medford on 0141 302 7319 or by emailing firstname.lastname@example.org

 Make sure you are keeping up to date with all of the event details by following @HeraldEvents @societyawards